doorbash/ilb/app/src/main/res/raw/notes.md

 # ILB (Internet Load Balancer)
-Use both WiFi and Mobile data on your Android Phone at the same time to connect internet! **(Requires root access)**
+Use both WiFi and Mobile data on your Android Phone at the same time to connect internet. **(Requires root access)**

 ## How it works?
 ILB simply tries to find out what packet marks will end up getting routed to different network connections, then runs a local proxy server that marks outgoing packets (this is the part where root access is needed) to balance traffic between interfaces.